KERR FAMILY CHRONICLES© Christopher Earls Brennen

 - Reginald Kerton was born in Cookstown in 1938 and died as an infant in Glengormley in 1940.

-- Gladys Kerton was born in Glengormley and married John Mallinson Duff on Mar.25, 1963.
-They have two children:
+- Gladys Kerton was born in Glengormley and married John Mallinson Duff in 1963.
+Gladys died on Dec.7, 2013.
+John and Gladys had two children:

-- Brian George Duff, born on Jun.1, 1965, married Andrea Margaret Thompson on Jul.5, 2000.
-He is a headmaster in Belfast; Andrea is vice-principal of a different school.
+- Brian George Duff, born in 1965, married Andrea Margaret Thompson in 2000.
+He is headmaster of Carnmoney Primary School, Newtownabbey, Belfast; Andrea is vice-principal of Linn Primary School, Larne.

 - George Alexander Kerton was born in Glengormley and married Gwen Sulch in 1970.
 He worked at the Maze Prison.
 George died in 1997.
 George and Gwen had five children: